 Key person insurance, also known as key man insurance, protects your business if a key person dies or becomes disabled.
 This coverage is important if you're business depends on one or a few persons’ knowledge, personal network, or performance.

 A key person life insurance policy is purchased by a business on a specific person.
 The business is responsible for making premium payments and is usually also the beneficiary.
 If the insured passes away, the business is paid the death benefit, which it can use to cover the cost of replacing the key worker or any other expense.

 If your business would lose significant revenues due to the loss of a particular employee, that individual is likely a key person (or a "key man") for your business.

 You can also identify whether an employee is a key person or not by considering the cost of finding a replacement.
-If your business would need to hire a headhunting company to find a replacement, the individual in question is likely a “key employee.”
+If your business would need to hire a headhunting company to find a replacement, the individual in question is likely a “key person.”

 The key person (or key man) might be the Marketing Director, the CEO, the President or any other employee who is responsible for a large part of your company’s revenue or who cannot be easily replaced.

-How does Key Person Insurance work?
+How Key Person Life Insurance works

 Key person insurance works the same way as any other life insurance policy.
 The contract involves three key parties:

 - the insured (the person whose life is covered by the insurance policy)